simon-downes/platform/terraform/global/state/README.md

 The resource names are specified in the `backend.tfvars` file located in the top-level Terraform directory of the repo.

+The variables are named such that they can be used as both a backend config file to be passed to `terraform init` and as a variables file to be passed to `terraform plan/apply/destroy`.

 Initially there is no state backend so the `backend` block should be commented out and the resources created by running the following command:
 `terraform apply -var-file="../../backend.tfvars"`